wumm-project/Leipzig-Seminar/Summerterm-2021/Lecture/README.md

   transformation
 * Conditionalities and necessity of Open Culture

-## July 15: Formation of an Open Culture
+## July 22: Formation of an Open Culture

 __Learning Objectives__:
 * Open Culture and infrastructure development
 * Services and business models under the conditions of Open Culture

-## July 22: Lessons learned

 ## July 23: Optional: Interdisziplinary Discussion